SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    These terms will not be defined in model *m* and will not be stored in vector *v*.

+   Term names are not relevant: named and unnamed uninterpreted terms are collected the same way.
+A term is collected if it is explicitly defined by the model, either as a stored binding or as an alias/substitution-domain term.
+Terms that are merely evaluable by default completion are not added to this vector.

 .. c:function::  model_t* yices_new_model(void)